What is a Subsidiary Merger?

 A forward triangular merger is an indirect merger where a subsidiary of the purchasing company completes the acquisition on behalf of its parent company.
 The subsidiary company acquires all the assets and liabilities of the target company.
 The acquired company then becomes a fully owned subsidiary of the purchasing entity.
-After the acquisition, the target company liquidates, and the buyer becomes the sole shareholder of the combined entity.
+After the acquisition, the target company is liquidated, and the buyer becomes the sole shareholder of the combined entity.

 Pros and Cons of a Forward Triangular Merger